Feldspar/feldspar.github.com/README.md

     cd src
     cabal run build
+    cabal run check

-Check that the site looks ok
+Check that the site looks ok and then deploy

     cabal run deploy